curl/curl/docs/ROADMAP.md

 Remove
 ------

-1. cmake support (nobody maintains it)

-2. makefile.vc files as there is no point in maintaining two sets of Windows makefiles.
+1. makefile.vc files as there is no point in maintaining two sets of Windows makefiles.
 Note: These are currently being used by the Windows autobuilds